ocsf/common-process-id/specification.md

 A wall clock PCT is created on Linux by adding the boot-relative PCT to the wall clock boot time given in `/proc/stat`.
 This wall clock boot time changes with administrative action performed on the system clock (e.g. `sudo date -s ...`).
 Therefore, the use of a monotonic PCT provides reliability for the CPID across the lifetime of a process.
+Note that PID namespace identifier and PCT are provided by Linux as an unsigned integers (`ino_t`, `unsigned long long` respectively), so 64-bit unsigned integers are used in the digest input definition.
+Additionally, TGID is provided by Linux as a signed integer (`pid_t`), so a 64-bit integer is used in the digest input definition.

 These values are combined in the following 40-byte layout to form the CPID digest input.
 ```